tjs-w/pi-tv-remote/README.md

 # Pi TV Remote

 A Python module to interface your Raspberry Pi application (connected to a TV) with the TV remote via HDMI-CEC.
 This library allows your RPi app to receive and send remote control commands, enabling seamless integration of TV remote control into your own projects.
+A command-line interface (CLI) is also available for running the adapter and seeing button events.

 ## Features

 - Receive button presses from the TV remote in your Python app
 - Send standard TV remote commands (power, volume, navigation) to the TV
 - Simple, extensible Python API for integration into your own RPi projects
+- Command-line interface (CLI) for running the adapter and observing button events
 - Real TV hardware functional testing framework
 - Designed for use on Raspberry Pi with HDMI-CEC enabled TVs